keystonejs/keystone/docs/guides/prisma.md

 > **Note:** The current adapter behaviour only support this auto-migration behaviour.
 Future releases will provide more flexible controls for running migrations.

-## Using the Prisma client
+## Using Prisma Client

-Keystone provides a library called [`server-side-graphql-client`](/docs/discussions/server-side-graphql.md) which allows you to execute graphQL queries from within hooks, access control, and custom mutations.
-These graphQL queries come with all the benefits of Keystone's access control, hooks, and validation.
+Keystone provides a library called [`server-side-graphql-client`](/docs/discussions/server-side-graphql.md) which allows you to execute GraphQL queries from within hooks, access control, and custom mutations.
+These GraphQL queries come with all the benefits of Keystone's access control, hooks, and validation.

 In some circumstances you might want to bypass all of these features and talk directly to your database.
-The Prisma adapter makes this easy.
+The Prisma adapter makes this easy by directly exposing an instance of `PrismaClient` which you can use to send queries to your database.

 Add the following code to your `index.js` file to create a custom query which tells you whether all your todo items are complete.